addrummond/deckwreck/Readme.md

 keywords.
 The Go parser, for example, [uses a map to perform this check](https://github.com/golang/go/blob/527ace0ffa81d59698d3a78ac3545de7295ea76b/src/go/token/token.go#L282).

-Deckwreck provides an fast implementation of maps from strings to integers that can perform these checks around 1.5-2 times faster than a hash map.
+Deckwreck provides fast trie-based maps from strings to integers.
+These are around 1.5-2 times faster than a hash map for typical use cases.

 ## Expression parsing

 Parsing expressions with operators of different precedence levels is one of the more challenging aspects of writing a recursive descent parser.
 Deckwreck's expression parser uses an iterative algorithm and does not recurse.
-It constructs a shadow parse tree from a reusable pool of nodes (with the effect that the parser itself does not allocate on most invocations).
-The shadow parse tree is then walked to construct the real parse tree via user-supplied interface implementations.
+The expression parser constructs a shadow parse tree from a reusable pool of nodes.
+The shadow parse tree is then walked to construct the real parse tree.
+Parse tree construction is controlled by user-suppliedi interface implementations.

 Notable features of Deckwreck's expression parser:

 * O(n) in the number of expressions and operators, as confirmed by benchmarks.
-* Fast for small expressions (usually the most common case).
+* Fast for small expressions (the most common case in typical source code).
-* Works with your existing parse tree data structures via a generic interface.
+* Works with existing parse tree data structures via a generic interface.
-* Handles unary and binary operators with a unified set of precedence levels (a unary operator can have lower precedence than certain binary operators, or vice versa).
 * Handles optionally binary/unary operators (e.g. `-` in C and Javascript).
 * Handles operators that can either be prefix or postfix (e.g. `++` and `--` in C and Javascript).